gotpop/got/README.md

 A static hugo build content magaged with NetlifyCMS.

-## Frontend
+## Build tools

-* Hugo pipes
+* Hugo
+* Netlify
 * SCSS
 * JS
 * CSS Grid layout

+## Hints and tips
+### Your website must itself be declared a Hugo module.
 Your website must itself be declared a Hugo module.

+### Go modules are updated via the use of Git tags.
 Go modules are updated via the use of Git tags.

+### Go Modules are in memory

 Go modules inside the website are in memory and will not be rendered to the file system.

+### Don´t delete the themes folder

-Deleting the themes folder can create errors even if you are not using one.
+Deleting the themes folder from the root can create errors even if you are not using one.
 ### Files

 If you wish to view the files within the project you can use `hugo mod vender` this will render the files to a directory called `_vender` in the website´s project root.